seapagan/confoog/README.md

 # Should we avoid outputting errors to the console? (ie in a GUI app)
 quiet: true | false

+# Should we automatically load the configuration file when the class is created?
+auto_load: true | false
 ```
 If these are not specified, Confoog will use the following defaults :